 I like to use a latched jar like the one below.
 It’s by far my favorite type of jar to put Homemade Granola in.
 Not only does it reseal easily but it also looks great on my countertop.

-For more delicious snack and dessert ideas, be sure to check out my Pinterest Board: Dessert Recipes from Wisconsin Homemaker.
+For more delicious snack and dessert ideas, be sure to check out my Pinterest Board: Dessert Recipes from Wisconsin Homemaker and these family favorites:

 - 1 cup walnuts